-Growing up in a home with addicted parents increases your risk of mental health disorders like depression, anxiety and bipolar disorder.
-Physical abuse, sexual abuse, emotional abuse and neglect frequently undermine the psychological health of children raised in addicted homes.
-The adult children of alcoholics often struggle with low self-esteem, and they have higher rates of alcoholism, divorce and domestic violence.
+Children are especially vulnerable when addiction in present in the home.
+Growing up in a home with addicted parents increases a child’s risk of mental health disorders like depression, anxiety and bipolar disorder.
+Physical abuse, sexual abuse, emotional abuse and neglect are all harmful to the psychological health of children.
+As adults, they often struggle with low self-esteem, and they have higher rates of alcoholism, divorce and domestic violence.2

 How Does Family Therapy Work?

-Family therapy focuses on identifying the group dynamics that contribute to addictive behavior, overcoming resistance to change, opening up barriers to communication and helping family members interact in a positive way.
-Therapists also have an obligation to make sure that the members of a household, especially children and teens, are safe from harm and neglect.
-The therapists who lead family sessions may be psychiatrists, psychologists, psychiatric nurse practitioners, licensed marriage and family therapists (LMFTs) or licensed clinical social workers (LCSWs).
+A healthy family takes work, especially when a household deals with addiction.
+Family therapy focuses on dynamics that contribute to addictive behavior, helps members overcome resistance to change, destroys barriers to communication and helps family members interact in a positive way.
+Therapists also have an obligation to make sure members of a household, especially children and teens, are safe from harm and neglect.3

-Family sessions can take a variety of forms.
-Families who are involved in rehab may participate in the following:
+Family sessions take a variety of forms, including the following:

 - Private family sessions involving a therapist and one or more family members

-- Group sessions with other rehab clients and their loved ones
+- Group sessions with patients and their loved ones

 - Intensive family education sessions (family weekends or activities)